Maria Kampantais - Psychologist

 Laura Forlani - Director & Clinical Psychologist

-Laura Forlani is the Director at Your Mind Matters and works as a registered Clinical Psychologist.
-She opened Your Mind Matters in 2013 to address the growing need for affordable intervention and assessment.
+Laura is the Director at Your Mind Matters and works as a registered Clinical Psychologist.
+She completed undergraduate and post-graduate studies at Swinburne University and is also an approved clinical supervisor.

 Sarah & Gillian